 The project investigates the potential for a new standard for tundra travel that will allow exploration activity, including seismic surveys and exploratory drilling, to be permitted for an increased period of time.
 The objective is to increase exploration and development activity concurrently with enhanced environmental protection.

 The project was selected under a non-competitive cooperative agreement with the University of Alaska-Fairbanks (UAF) to conduct arctic energy research in two broad categories: fossil energy and remote electrical power generation.
-The DOE Arctic Energy Office and UAF are collaborating with the energy industry and state agencies to better identify Alaska's unique research needs.
+The NETL Anchorage Office and UAF are collaborating with the energy industry and state agencies to better identify Alaska's unique research needs.

 Alaska Department of Natural Resources